 The Patron Saint of Spiritual Seekers

-As the following biography of Hecker illustrates, the notion of “spiritual seeker” is certainly not unique to the early 21st century.
-Isaac Thomas Hecker’s own faith journey in the mid-19th century included Methodism, political activism, struggles with depression and dark nights of the soul, Transcendentalism, and, ultimately, Catholicism.
-It also brought Hecker into associations with such titans of 19th century American thought as Ralph Waldo Emerson, Henry David Thoreau, Bronson Alcott and Orestes Brownson.
+As the following biography of Hecker illustrates, being a “spiritual seeker” is not unique to the 21st century.
+Hecker’s own faith journey in the mid-19th century included Methodism, political activism, struggles with depression and dark nights of the soul, Transcendentalism, and, ultimately, Catholicism.
+It also brought Hecker into associations with such titans of 19th-century American thought as Ralph Waldo Emerson, Henry David Thoreau, Bronson Alcott and Orestes Brownson.

 The harvest moon hung round and fat and orange over New York City’s East River that warm October night.
 The luminous disk, cutting cleanly into the blue-black sky, released a golden cone of light upon the river’s black currents racing into the bay below.
 Sitting alone on a wharf, a young man leaned against a piling, pulled his knees to his chest and turned his eyes upward to nature’s silent grandeur.
 The gigantic moon floating in the tranquil night bathed his sore spirit.